samanthagatt/Swift-Design-Patterns/Platform Patterns/README.md

 * Main object should function without a delegate but can throw errors without a data source if need be
 * Use protocol extensions to provide a default value for any optional methods (reccommended), or use `@objc` and mark it as optional
 * Try to separate delegates and data sources as much as possible

+## Target/Selector
+* Swift closures wreak havoc on Objective-C
+* Selectors are used instead
+  * Like object oriented function pointers for Objective-C
+  * Provide a generalized way to refer to functions and allow them to be used at some point in the future
+  * Used as a way to send messages to objects instead of calling the function
+* Selectors aren't enough to make a function call
+  * What do you call the function on?
+    * Objective-C uses **late binding** by default
+      * If a message gets sent to an object that can't understand it, it can pass it along to another object
+      * The final method that gets called at runtime might not be the one you meant to call
+      * Looking up functions at runtime provides flexibility but is frowned upon in Swift because it is error prone and prevents the compiler from performing aggressive optimization so it results in slower performance
+    * In Swift, target/selector pattern (temporarily) reverts back to Objective-C way of sending messages instead of calling methods
+      * `@objc` asks Swift to expose the function to Objective-C so it can generate an Objective-C thunk method for it
+      * Objective-C thunk method: a method that maps from the Objective-C way of calling functions to the Swift way
+  * What arguments should you give it?
+* Targets
+  * What you can call the given function on
+  * e.g. `UIBarButtonItem(barButtonSystemItem: .add, target: self, action: #selector(addSong))` will call something like `self.addsong()`